Categories

 We Proudly Help Workers of all Backgrounds Assert Their Rights

-Sanford Heisler Sharp is committed to representing clients who want to hold employers accountable for wrongdoing.
+Sanford Heisler Sharp McKnight is committed to representing clients who want to hold employers accountable for wrongdoing.
 We have a stellar reputation for securing outstanding results in a wide range of employment law cases.
 Whether you are facing retaliation for asking for a workplace accommodation or you were fired because of a disability or other types of discrimination, our highly skilled attorneys will fiercely advocate for your rights and pursue the justice your deserve.

 If you would like to set up a case consultation with our legal team to discuss your concerns, please call 646-791-4848 or contact us online today.